Where to Stay in Newport & Aquidneck Island | Hotels, Inns & Rentals

 The Chanler at Cliff Walk is sublime.
 The rooms are immaculately furnished, almost elaborately, and we love Remy's Loose, a salon straight out of Paris.

 Castle Hill Inn sits on its own peninsula with private beach cottages and a 40-acre estate.
-It's sophisticated, yet pretty low-key.
-The best part of a visit is enjoying drinks and appetizers on the lawn watching sunset.
+It's sophisticated, yet low-key.
+The best part of a visit is enjoying drinks and appetizers watching sunset.

 The Vanderbilt in downtown Newport is a restored mansion with stunning interiors.
 I especially love the dining room — it has a social club feel, and I’m absolutely obsessed with the design details.